ashvilleneuve/fed-checkout-extension-test/README.md

 5. When you're finished adding code changes, save your files.
 In the terminal, run `npm run deploy`.
 6. You should see some prompts to login to your partner account.
 Follow those.
 7. When you're asked whether to create this project as a new app or connect it as an existing one, choose the latter.
 Connect to the app "fed-testing-validation".
-8. At the end of the build process, you should be able to hit `p` and an ngrok page will open up.
-Click the button to be directed to a preview of the app in our test store.

-You can make changes to the relevant jsx files while `npm run dev` is still running in your terminal window and they should appear in the app in the admin after a couple of seconds.
-[This is the tutorial](https://shopify.dev/docs/apps/checkout/validation/fields) I followed to create this app.
-Feel free to mess it up as much as you like on your local.
-That won't affect anything outside your own copy.
+8. When you're asked if you want to push changes to deploy, choose yes.
+Wait for the terminal to return to the prompt.
+9. Open our dev store to settings > checkout > edit checkout: https://admin.shopify.com/store/testing-checkout-extensions/settings/checkout/editor (or refresh the page if you're already there).
+10. Click Add app > Validation to install the extension.
+You should see your changes!

+Note that you will need to repeat the `npm run deploy` command each time you have changes to preview.
+Because we're working on the extension in a dev store, we don't need to create versions or publish them -- but a production app will.

+[This is the tutorial](https://shopify.dev/docs/apps/checkout/validation/fields) I followed to create this extension, for reference.
+[This doc](https://shopify.dev/api/checkout-extensions/checkout/configuration) explains how to add settings and scopes to the extension's config file.

+## Original boilerplate content below:

 # Shopify App Template - Node